Join ICHS in celebration of National Health Center Week

 Join International Community Health Services (ICHS) in celebration of National Health Center Week, from Aug.
 12 to 18.
 The national campaign, themed, "Celebrating Health Centers: Home of America’s Health Care Heroes," raises awareness about the mission and accomplishments of America’s health centers, and the dedicated staff who bring health care to the medically underserved.

 In 1973, ICHS opened as a small, volunteer-run storefront clinic in Seattle’s Chinatown-International District, providing health services for low-income Filipino and Chinese elders and immigrant families.

-“ICHS grew from the vision, grit and commitment of local community activists and leaders, who believed in meeting the need for affordable, skillful and culturally sensitive health care,” said Teresita Batayola, ICHS CEO.
+“ICHS grew from the vision, grit and commitment of local community activists and leaders, who believed in meeting the need for affordable, skillful and culturally sensitive health care,” said Teresita Batayola, ICHS president and CEO.
 “From these humble origins, ICHS has grown to serve nearly 31,000 patients in 2017, representing 50 different language groups, at eight clinic locations.”

 - Summer Cool Down at Holly Park clinic, Aug.
 15, 11:30 am-1 pm.
 Cool summer refreshments and fun activities